-Next time I think I will double the amount of zucchini’s so I can have leftover’s for lunch the next day.
+Next time I think I will double the amount of zucchini’s so I can have leftovers for lunch the next day.

-Don’t get me wrong, her zucchini parmesan is delicious too, but it’s much heavier.
+Don’t get me wrong, her zucchini parmesan is delicious too, but much heavier.

 Roasted Zucchini Parmesan is without a doubt a much lighter dish without sacrificing flavor!
 Try it, you’ll be glad you did.

 …Thanks for Pinning!

 Roasted Zucchini Parmesan - Lightened!

 This deconstructed Zucchini Parmesan recipe will explode in your mouth with all the flavors of our mom's original zucchini parmigiana.
-Best of all, it's made in less time, contains less calories and less fat and is twice as delicious without weighing us down.
+Best of all, it's made in less time, contains fewer calories and less fat and is twice as delicious without weighing us down.

 - 2 Tbsp. extra virgin olive oil - divided

-- 4 medium zucchini - sliced round
+- 4 medium-sized zucchini - sliced round

 - salt and black pepper

-- ½ cup marinara tomato sauce
+- 1/2 cup marinara tomato sauce

-- ¼ cup grated Parmesan cheese
+- 1/4 cup grated Parmesan cheese

 - 5 large basil leaves - thinly sliced or chopped